Tencent/rapidjson/doc/tutorial.md

 s = "rapidjson";             // shortcut, same as above
 ~~~~~~~~~~

-For plain string pointers, the RapidJSON requires to mark a string as safe before using it without copying.
+For character pointer, the RapidJSON requires to mark it as safe before using it without copying.
 This can be achieved by using the `StringRef` function:

 ~~~~~~~~~cpp
 const char * cstr = getenv("USER");